 - Social work services: When patients need help with problems that interfere with their health, UniNet’s social workers serve as extension of the health care provided in the clinic setting.
 Our social workers identify barriers to care, which might include financial, legal, housing, mental health, or family issues.
 Learn more.

 - Dietitian: A registered dietitian nutritionist works with UniNet-affiliated primary care clinics and population health coaches in Omaha to guide patients in choosing the right foods and living a healthy lifestyle.
 Learn more.

 - Medication assistance programs: Some UniNet chapters offer a prescription assistance program to help physicians and their patients navigate the pharmaceutical company application process for brand-name medications.
 These programs are called MAP in Kearney and RxAP in Omaha.
 UniNet Kearney and Omaha providers and/or population health coaches can refer patients to the program, which helps patients through the initial application, reenrollment, and refill processes, and determines which pharmaceutical assistance programs a patient may qualify for based on medication, income, and insurance status.
 Learn more.

-- NeHII: An optional benefit, the Nebraska Health Information Initiative provides streamlined access to patient data, leading to improved care efficiency and referral processes.
+- NeHII: The Nebraska Health Information Initiative provides streamlined access to patient data, leading to improved care efficiency and referral processes.
 A virtual health record gives providers access to medical records within the hospital setting.
-Available for an additional fee.
+Available for an additional free.